JiayanL/ludobots/README.md

 **4. Update Weights (Brain Evolution)**

 Evolving the brain is done the same way it was done in previous assignments.
 The mutate function chooses a random row and a random column and assigns a random value to the corresponding entry in the sensor to motor neuron weights.

+## Citations
+This project was built on top of information from r/ludobots (https://www.reddit.com/r/ludobots/comments/l86j8r/start_here/) and the python pyrosim (https://github.com/jbongard/pyrosim) library.

+## Acknowledgements
+Thank you to this course's instructor, Professor Sam Kriegman for his guidance and instruction.
+Additionally, thank you to TA Donna Hooshmand and PM Jack Burkhardt for all of the help throughout the course!